Daily Boat Trips

 There is also a smaller private boat available, more suitable for smaller groups, of maximum 4 people.

 2. Private Mini Gulet Boat - Private hire, with maximum capacity of 12 people.
 Beautiful wooden boat.
 Same timings and general day information as above.
 Cost around 1,000 lira to 1,750 lira per day.
 This boat generally books up very quickly.
 An excellent, quality day out.
-I have hired this boat myself on 4 occaisions with friends and family.
+We have hired this boat ourselves on 4 occasions with friends and family.

 There is a dive school based in Selimiye Harbour, called Selimiye Dalış Merkezi.
 I would recommend them for qualified/experienced divers who want to go out for a days diving.
-In 2017, prices were 120 Lira for 2 dives and lunch.
-10:00 - 17:00.
+Prices are subject to availability and we are more than happy to make enquiries on your behalf.

 UÇPA Sailing School